Stephen French American, b. 1987

 French is known for his handmade steel and aluminum frames.
 He often attributes this reference to his time as a studio assistant to Richard Serra, where he honed his understanding of materials and spatial relationships.
 This expertise enhances the overall aesthetic of his works, allowing each piece to be an integrated whole.

 French’s artistic practice draws inspiration from everyday life, infusing his minimalist approach with cultural references that resonate with contemporary audiences.
 Stephen now lives and works in New York City.
-His upcoming solo exhibition opens at the gallery early next year.

 Installation shots